Make Audit Resolution a Repeatable Process

 Days 31 to 60: Automate

-Route notices based on type.
-Assign deadlines and owners automatically.
-Enable variance tracking and alerts for sequential notices.
+Route incoming audit notices to the right team automatically.
+Assign deadlines and owners.
+Enable variance tracking and set alerts for critical updates or missed tasks.

-Export a completed audit dossier that includes the request list, documents provided, timeline, and communications.
-Present to leadership to validate ROI.
+Export an audit dossier that includes the request list, documents provided, timeline, and communications.
+Present to leadership to demonstrate readiness and validate ROI.

 How to Strengthen Your Audit Response Process